GAIA-Inova/decomposite-collections/README.md

 ```

 The row contains columns with information about the artwork, such as the title, the author, the painting technique used, and also one column per category that we want to crop.
-The values under the categories columns are the 4 bounding box coordinates that should be used to cut the image.
+The values in the category columns are the 4 bounding box coordinates that define the crop.
 The artwork image in the example is the following one ("Costureiras", by the brazilian artist [Tarsila do Amaral](https://en.wikipedia.org/wiki/Tarsila_do_Amaral)):

 ![Costureiras, Tarsila do Amaral](images/1963_1_243.jpg)